 Doesn't use up network bandwidth – Agent-based backups use local resources to pre-process and compress data.
 They then transmit data across the network to the storage device (NAS/SAN, local USB drive, or remote host).
 If your bandwidth is near its limit, agent-based backup will not hamper it.

-Expensive – Of course now, many environments have multiple virtual machines (VMs) per server.
+Expensive – Many environments now have multiple virtual machines (VMs) per server.
 Buying and managing an agent for each physical and virtual server is difficult for many businesses.

 They can harm your environment - Certain backup agents use a kernel level space object and may cause a server to crash (if they have a bug).
 When applications fail, agents have shouldered a lot of the blame, falling out of favour in some data centres.

-Extra work for IT admins - There are many drawbacks to using agent-based backup solutions.
-First, backup agents need to be deployed and managed, resulting in additional work for the administrator in charge.
+Extra work for IT admins - Backup agents need to be deployed and managed, resulting in additional work for the administrator in charge.
 Think about maintaining dozens, hundreds or even thousands of servers – effectiveness and efficiency can be challenging.

-No installation downtime – On the surface, there's a question of convenience – agentless backup is easier to implement; you don't have to reboot your system when installing your backup.
+No installation downtime – In terms of convenience, agentless backup is easier to implement; you don't have to reboot your system when installing your backup.
 There's no issue of downtime.

 Everything is centralised – Managing agentless backup is far easier as everything is in one place.
 Today, often a lot of businesses have a hybrid environment – physical, virtual, cloud all interweaved.
 Having your backup solution in one place makes this easy to manage.